ent/ent/doc/website/blog/2022-03-15-announcing-preview-support-for-tidb.md

 ### Hello World with TiDB

-For a quick "Hello World" application with Ent+TiDB, follow the following steps:
+For a quick "Hello World" application with Ent+TiDB, follow these steps:
 1. Spin up a local TiDB server by using Docker:
  ```shell
  docker run -p 4000:4000 pingcap/tidb